CosmWasm/cw-plus/README.md

 All *specifications* will always be Apache-2.0.
 All contracts that are meant to be *building blocks* will also be Apache-2.0.
-This is along the lines of Open Zepellin or other public references.
+This is along the lines of Open Zeppelin or other public references.

 Contracts that are "ready to deploy" may be licensed under AGPL 3.0 to encourage anyone using them to contribute back any improvements they